IArchi/py-photobooth-simple/readme.md

 - Insert a FAT32-formatted USB drive
 - The application will automatically copy all photos from the `DCIM_DIRECTORY` to the USB drive
 - A progress screen is displayed during the copy process
-- Safely remove the USB drive when the process completes
+- Safely remove thUe USB drive when the process completes

 **Important:** USB drives must be formatted as FAT32 for compatibility.